Killing of Winston Boogie Smith: People involved

+Winston Boogie Smith Jr.

 Winston Boogie Smith Jr. was a 32-year-old black American man who resided in Saint Paul, Minnesota.
 He spent his early life in south Minneapolis.
 He attended Coon Rapids High School.
 As a musician, he went by the nickname Wince Me Boi.
 He was also known for comedy videos and performance activism that he posted online.
 Smith was a father of three.

 Smith was convicted previously of first-degree aggravated robbery related to a 2017 assault and robbery of his ex-girlfriend.
-He was sentenced to a 48-month prison term, but was released on parole.
+He was sentenced to a 48-month prison term but was released on parole.
 The conviction also barred Smith from possessing a firearm.
 Smith was arrested on a probation violation in November 2019 when officers found a loaded handgun under the driver's seat of his car.
 He was subsequently charged in Ramsey County court for illegally possessing a firearm.
 Smith pled guilty to the weapons charge in November 2020 on the day before the trial was scheduled to start.
 Smith later sought to withdraw the guilty plea, which would have resulted in four years of prison time, but was denied by a judge.

 In 2020, police in Bloomington, Minnesota, attempted to arrest Smith on several local warrants.
-Smith, who was in a parking lot at the Mall of America, allegedly fled in his vehicle while police gave chase on Interstate 494, as Smith allegedly drove at high speed in the opposite direction of traffic.
+Smith, who was in a parking lot at the Mall of America, allegedly fled in his vehicle.
+At the same time, police gave chase on Interstate 494 as Smith allegedly drove at high speed in the opposite direction of traffic.
 Police ended the pursuit due to concerns over public safety.
-Smith later faced charges in Hennepin County related to the incident, and had a court hearing scheduled for September 2021.
+Smith later faced charges in Hennepin County related to the incident and had a court hearing scheduled for September 2021.

 Smith missed a May 19, 2021, sentencing hearing, and a new warrant in Minnesota was issued for his arrest, and he was ordered to be held without bond or bail.
 An internal police document included a quote from Smith that he might "shoot it out" if authorities tried to apprehend him.
 Smith had been active on social media, where in addition to posting his music, comedy sketches, and photos of family and friends, he had been outspoken about police killings of black men, such as George Floyd and Daunte Wright.
 He also spoke about his own upcoming sentencing, not wanting to spend four years in jail, and how he was not guilty of the weapons charge he was facing.
 He also compared his situation to video footage he had seen of Dolal Idd, a Somali-American man who was killed by Minneapolis police in an exchange of gunfire on December 30, 2020.
 Two of Smith's postings to social media had suggested support for violence against police.

+Vehicle passenger

+On the afternoon of June 3, 2021, Smith was inside a stationary Maserati SUV with a female passenger, Norhan Askar, on the fifth floor of a parking ramp, after eating at a nearby restaurant.